psionicmind/ga-project1-multiplayer/README.md

 - if origin tower is empty, pressing the tower number will prompt an error message.

 # Win Lose
-To win, you need to transfer all disc from tower 1 to any other tower, with the disc stacked smallest at the very top to the largest disc at the very bottom.
+To win, you need to transfer all disc from tower 1 to any other tower, with the disc stacked smallest at the very top to the largest disc at the very bottom.  once a player wins the game, competition ends.
-There is no losing, timer keeps running.
-User can reset to restart the game.

 # Planned future enhancements (icebox items)
 - beautify the user interface